gnudrew/udemy-big-10/README.md

 # udemy-big-10
-Following along Udemy course:
+Sandbox for self-directed learning based on Udemy course "Python: Big 10".
+My activities here will include:
+* Watch lectures
-* do homework problems
+* Do homework problems in "sections"
-* build 10 projects
+* Write code following step-by-step lectures for several apps in "projects"
+* Tinker with these app designs to modify functionality
-* make some templates
+* Make some templates for future inspiration